 If you live in Leicester city and you don’t feel safe at home due to domestic violence, you can contact our housing options team or STAR (supporting tenants and residents) team for help and advice.

 All our housing officers are trained to help people affected by domestic abuse.
 You are normally considered to be legally homeless if it is not reasonable for you to occupy your home because of the risk or fear of domestic violence.

 The officer you speak to will ask you some questions about your situation.
 You may be asked for supporting evidence, which could include details and dates of incidents, but you will not be turned away if you do not have this information.
 We look at each case carefully.
 If you need this, we will try to help you find somewhere safer to live in the short term.

-If we can’t help you, we can put you in touch with others who may be able to help, for example UAVA the support service for people affected by domestic abuse, or social services.
+If we can’t help you, we can put you in touch with others who may be able to help, for example. social services or the local support service for people affected by domestic abuse.

 Help for council tenants